bitcoinbrisbane/BitPoker/README.md

 https://coinb.in/?verify=522103c507bbc4cfaf5f5febaba63a80fec2327a9fcba3ffcd5c925adbfb6308539f7521036120d79f2962fed22d5ed8c6a9c4ac60e00bcbe55c76058498da54882370097221027d095e4af2a82c68466587406a2bfed119b7eac31f70582085cc24fc0e36033e53ae#verify

 ## The protocol
-Each client connects to the table starter, who then gives a list of players IPs.
-They then connect to each other.
-As new players join, the table starter.
+Each client connects to one another in the "lobby".
+They can then look for players who are looking to start a game, or request to join a running game.

 If the table starter disconnects, the next joined player becomes the table starter.